peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 vLLM performance optimization
 =============================

-vLLM is a high-throughput and memory efficient inference and serving engine for large language models, gaining traction for its performance and easy of use in the AI community.
+vLLM is a high-throughput and memory efficient inference and serving engine for large language models that has gained traction in the AI community for its performance and ease of use.

 Performance environment variables
 ---------------------------------